Jaouadeddadsi/Actors-and-Movies-RESTful-API/README.md

 # Actors-and-Movies-RESTful-API

 This project is a part of Fullstack Nanodegree with [Udacity](https://www.udacity.com/).
-It is a coffee shop menu app where:

-- Public users can view drink names and graphics.
-- The shop baristas can see the recipe information.
-- The shop managers can create new drinks and edit existing drinks.
+It is an API to manage movies and actors data.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).